 The statutory duties of the Treasurer include collecting the real and personal property taxes and all other miscellaneous revenue due to the Township.
 The Treasurer is responsible for the disbursement of funds and the investing of surplus funds in approved investment vehicles.
 It is the duty of the Treasurer to protect the monetary assets of the taxpayers of Littlefield Township.

 Summer tax bills are mailed by July 1st and are due by September 14th of every year.

-After March 1, all unpaid taxes are sent to the Emmet County Treasurer as delinquent.
-At that point, taxes are due and payable to the County only, not at the Township offices.
+After March 1, 2024, all unpaid taxes (summer and winter) are sent to the Emmet County Treasurer as delinquent.
+At that point, taxes are due and payable to the County ONLY, not at the Township offices.
 The County will mail statements with their fees included.